Listen To Bedrock

 2015 - Bedside TV System Breakdown - Queen's Hospital

-In 2015 the Premier Telesolutions bedside system suffered a massive decline in working bedside TV units, leading to patients paying for TVs that didn’t work, or were missing altogether.
-Bedrock reported concerns to the Hospital Trust as many wards didn’t have working Bedside TVs, resulting in the Hospital Trust and Premier terminating their contracts.
+In 2015, the Premier Telesolutions bedside system suffered a massive decline in working units.
+Patients were often left paying for TVs that were broken or missing, and Bedrock reported these concerns to the Hospital Trust.
+By summer 2017, the Trust and Premier had terminated their contracts, and all TV equipment was removed.

-The Trust installed a self-funded trial TV system, that would be free to patients, contain limited channels & have Bedrock as the first ‘channel’.
-The trial system was installed in the paediatrics (Tropical Ward) & operated on the same network as TVs already installed across waiting rooms in the hospital.
+• The Trust installed a self-funded trial TV system that was free to patients.
+This system, with Bedrock as the first channel, was tested in the paediatrics (Tropical Ward) and connected to the same network as TVs in waiting rooms across the hospital.

 2016 - Goodmayes Hospital Radio (The Jumbo Sound) Merger.